 These Cherry Almond Cookies are buttery, crumbly, and full of flavor – everything a cookie should be!
-A red maraschino cherry tops the bake blue and white dough, making them not only a delicious treat, but a patriotic one that is perfect for 4th of July!
+A red maraschino cherry tops the baked blue and white dough, making them not only a delicious treat but a patriotic one that is perfect for 4th of July!

 They are quick and simple to make, and the kids will love helping to bake a batch of these thumbprint cookies – especially when they have to press their thumb into the dough for the cherry to sit in!
 You can easily change the colors and toppings for different seasonal events too, which means they are a fabulous cookie to make the whole year round!

 Save this cookie recipe to your Cookies Pinterest Board so it’s always there when you need it!
 Just use the button below.

 I have included links to some useful cooking products in this post.

 If you purchase via the links I may earn a small commission.

 As an Amazon Associate, I earn from qualifying purchases.

 Cherry Almond Cookies

 The combination of cherry and almonds has got to be up there as one of my favourites.
 I love Bakewell Tart which is a much loved British dessert, that exact flavour combo.
 It just so happens, that cherries are my favourite fruit; and it would be sacrilegious as a woman of Greek-Cypriot heritage, to not love almonds too!
 (Although, pecans are my favourite nut!)